Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Simulation Study

-\begin{itemize} \item The number of patients in the $AC$ trial, $N \in \{150, 300, 600\}$ under a 1:1 active intervention vs. control allocation ratio.
-The sample sizes correspond to typical values for a Phase III RCT\cite{stanley2007design} and for trials included in applications of MAIC and STC submitted to HTA authorities.\cite{phillippo2019population} \item The strength of the association between the prognostic variables and the outcome, $\beta_{1, k} \in \{ -\log(0.67), -\log(0.5), \allowbreak -\log(0.33) \}$ (moderate, strong and very strong prognostic variable effect), where $k$ indexes a given covariate.
-These regression coefficients correspond to fixing the conditional hazard ratios for the effect of each prognostic variable at approximately 1.5, 2 and approximately 3, respectively. \item The strength of interaction of the effect modifiers, $\beta_{2,k} \in \{ -\log(0.67), - \log(0.5), \allowbreak -\log(0.33) \}$ (moderate, strong and very strong interaction effect), where $k$ indexes a given effect modifier.
+\begin{itemize} \item The number of patients in the $AC$ trial, $N \in \{150, 300, 600\}$ under a 1:1 active intervention vs.~control allocation ratio.
+The sample sizes correspond to typical values for a Phase III RCT\cite{stanley2007design} and for trials included in applications of MAIC and STC submitted to HTA authorities.\cite{phillippo2019population} \item The strength of the association between the prognostic variables and the outcome, $\beta_{1, k} \in \{ -\ln(0.67), -\ln(0.5), \allowbreak -\ln(0.33) \}$ (moderate, strong and very strong prognostic variable effect), where $k$ indexes a given covariate.
+These regression coefficients correspond to fixing the conditional hazard ratios for the effect of each prognostic variable at approximately 1.5, 2 and approximately 3, respectively. \item The strength of interaction of the effect modifiers, $\beta_{2,k} \in \{ -\ln(0.67), - \ln(0.5), \allowbreak -\ln(0.33) \}$ (moderate, strong and very strong interaction effect), where $k$ indexes a given effect modifier.
 These parameters have a material impact on the marginal $A$ vs.~$B$ treatment effect.
-Hence, population adjustment is warranted in order to remove the induced bias. \item The level of correlation between covariates, $\textnormal{cor}(X_{i,k}, X_{i,l}) \in \{0,0.35\}$ (no correlation and moderate correlation), for subject $i$ and covariates $k \neq l$. \item The degree of covariate imbalance.
-For both trials, each covariate $k$ follows a normal marginal distribution.
+Hence, population adjustment is warranted in order to remove the induced bias. \item The level of correlation between covariates, $\textnormal{cor}(X_{i,k}, X_{i,l}) \in \{0,0.35\}$ (no correlation and moderate correlation), for subject $i$ and covariates $k \neq l$. \item The degree of covariate imbalance.\footnote{Due to the simulation study design, where the covariate distributions are symmetric, covariate \textit{balance} is a proxy for covariate \textit{overlap} in this parameter setting.
+Imbalance refers to the difference in covariate distributions across studies, as measured by the difference in (standardized) average covariate values.
+Overlap describes the degree of similarity in the covariate ranges across studies --- there is complete overlap if the ranges are the same.
+In real scenarios, lack of complete overlap does not necessarily imply imbalance (and vice versa).
+Imbalances in effect modifiers across studies bias the standard indirect comparison, motivating the use of population adjustment.
+Lack of complete overlap hinders the use of population adjustment, as the covariate data may be too limited to make any conclusions in the regions of non-overlap.} For both trials, each covariate $k$ follows a normal marginal distribution.
 For the $BC$ trial, we fix $X_{i,k} \sim \textnormal{Normal}(0.6, 0.2^2)$, for subject $i$.
 For the $AC$ trial, the normal distributions have mean $\mu_k$, such that $X_{i,k} \sim \textnormal{Normal}(\mu_k, 0.2^2)$, varying $\mu_k \in \{ 0.45, 0.3, 0.15\}$.
 This yields strong, moderate and poor covariate overlap, respectively, corresponding to average percentage reductions in ESS across scenarios of 19\%, 53\% and 79\%.
-These percentage reductions in ESS are representative of the range encountered in NICE TAs (see Appendix B of the Supplementary Material). \end{itemize}
+These percentage reductions in ESS are representative of the range encountered in NICE TAs (see below). \end{itemize}